 Most Haunted Places in the World for a Good Scare

-If this year has taught us anything, it’s that life can be scary.
+If these past few years have taught us anything, it’s that life can be scary.
 Like really scary.

 And for those of us who can’t get enough of the world’s horrors, there are plenty of haunted places to explore.
 These are scary places where cries are heard, spirits spotted and visitors have been known to disappear.